1995parham-learning/1995parham-learning.github.io/content/Tools/atlas.md

 4. **CI/CD:** Integrate `atlas migrate lint` (to analyze migrations for safety) and `atlas migrate apply` (with appropriate safeguards) into your CI/CD pipeline.
 5. **`--dev-url`:** Always use the `--dev-url` flag with `atlas migrate diff`.
 It's the most reliable way to generate correct migrations by comparing against a clean, temporary database instance reflecting the _current_ migration state.
 Using `docker://<driver>` is often the easiest way if you have Docker installed.
 6. **Manual SQL:** Sometimes, Atlas might not generate the exact SQL you need (e.g., complex data migrations, specific performance tweaks).
 You can always manually edit the generated SQL migration files _before_ applying them, or create purely manual SQL migration files.

----

-This tutorial covers the fundamentals of using Atlas in Go projects, both with direct schema definitions (HCL/SQL) and integrated with GORM.
-Choose the approach that best fits your project's needs and preferences.
-Remember to consult the official Atlas documentation ([https://atlasgo.io/](https://atlasgo.io/)) for more advanced features and specific database dialect details.